BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Experimental Results

 \section{Experimental Results}

-According to the methodology of SAMLP described earlier, we've successfully developed a semi-automated machine learning pipeline capable of constructing classification models (both binary and multi-class) for both balanced and imbalanced datasets.
-Using this pipeline, we created and tested our custom implementation called BotArtist for Twitter bot detection, utilizing nine well-known datasets.
-To evaluate BotArtist's performance, in comparison to 34 other existing research approaches, we employed the most comprehensive Twitter bot detection benchmark available \cite{feng2022twibot}, where various methods are compared using identical training/validation and testing data portions.
-This bench-marking allowed us to make a fair comparison between our approach and established bot detection methods.
+According to the methodology of SAMLP described earlier, we successfully develop a semi-automated machine learning pipeline capable of constructing classification models (both binary and multiclass) for both balanced and imbalanced datasets.
+Using this pipeline, we create and test our custom implementation called BotArtist for Twitter bot detection, utilizing nine well-known datasets.
+To evaluate BotArtist's performance, in comparison to 35 other existing research approaches, we employ the most comprehensive Twitter bot detection benchmark available \citep{feng2022twibot}, where various methods are compared using identical training/validation and testing data portions.
+This benchmarking allows us to make a fair comparison between our approach and established bot detection methods.

 In our comparison, we not only evaluate BotArtist against bot detection approaches based on similar categories of features but also compare it to existing approaches developed based on different sets of characteristics.
-The selected methods are categorized into five different groups.
+The selected methods are categorized into five different groups: feature-based (F), textual (T), graph (G), and any combination of them.